-Special VFR clearances allow VFR pilots to land at surface E, class D, C and B airports when the field is IFR, but only if the pilot can maintain clear of clouds and the visibility is at least 1 SM.
+Special VFR clearances allow VFR pilots to land at surface E, class D, and some C and B airports when the field is IFR, but only if the pilot can maintain clear of clouds and the visibility is at least 1 SM.

 So, that’s the official definition, but it’s more complicated than that.

 Why should you ask for a Special VFR clearance?

 The Special VFR clearance exists to help VFR pilots/aircraft get in and out of controlled airfields when the field is IFR without an IFR clearance/flight plan.

 It’s not an IFR clearance, so if your aircraft is a VFR-only aircraft, you can use a special VFR clearance.

 Note: airfields are considered IFR when the clouds are less than 1000′ and/or the visibility is less than 3 statute miles anywhere within 5 nautical miles from the airport.
 You will also know a field is IFR because the rotating beacon will come on during the day.

 It’s important to remember the 5 NM bubble around the airport.
 Sometimes half the airfield is fogged in and the other half is perfectly fine.
 This is where a Special VFR clearance is extremely useful.

 Teaching tangent: If a pilot reports low ceilings to tower when they are a couple of miles from the airport, tower will probably make the field IFR even if the current conditions over the runway are above 1000′ AGL.